7 Reasons You Aren’t Losing Weight With Zumba

 Right off the bat I would like to declare that I am a fan of Zumba.
 In fact, I’ve recently begun taking a zumba class here in New York City two times a week after discovering the studio/class during New York Dance Week.

 In case you’re not familiar with New York Dance week, it’s a little over a week, and hundreds of dance studios allow folks to check out their classes for free.
 I actually checked out two zumba classes held at different studios that week and decided on the one I’ve been attending for reasons I’ll cover in just a second.
+In addition, I also found this celebrity diet that helps celebrities maintain their good shape.

 I had done zumba before through the workout videos where the guy with the accent and the interpreter get on a very nightly colored stage and dance to different genres of music for approximately five minutes each.
 The videos were pretty cool but it wasn’t something I was crazy about, the way many Zumba devotees praise their method of training.
+I encourage those people who are always at home most likely to play daisyslots and sit infront of the TV all day to watch the fitness videos and get some exercise.

 I just like to switch up my routine, and an hour of the zumba videos did leave me sweating – mission accomplished.